 Our strategic work in prekindergarten and kindergarten focused on elevating oral language development as research indicates that some children are arriving at school with significant gaps in language exposure and acquisition.
 As part of our effort to close the gap, prekindergarten and kindergarten teachers have created classroom environments that are rich in language acquisition.

 French Immersion staff are actively addressing diversity in student needs and ability by differentiating instruction and applying appropriate instructional interventions.
 Each of our seven elementary French Immersion schools have implemented peer tutoring to support readers who are reading slightly below grade-level.

 Support for mathematics focused on key areas including strengthening mathematics learning communities as a model for distributed leadership with attention to the concepts of computational fluency, number sense, mathematical mindset, and differentiated instruction.
-A computational fluency pilot project in five was initiated in five schools, and work began on a new early learning initiative that serves to create living examples of Reggio-inspired mathematics.
+A computational fluency pilot project was initiated in five schools and work began on a new early learning initiative that serves to create living examples of Reggio-inspired mathematics.